Bringing transparency, accountability, and your voice to the DNC.

 Fighting for our progressive values

-A graduate of UC Berkeley, University of Chicago, and the UC Davis School of Law, Michael has fought from within and from outside our Party for our Democratic values, including fighting against climate change and economic inequality, and promoting criminal justice reform, marriage equality, access to health care, and voter registration and protection.
+Michael Kapp is the youngest-ever person elected to the DNC from California.
+A graduate of UC Berkeley, University of Chicago, and the UC Davis School of Law, Michael has fought from within and from outside our Party for our Democratic values, including fighting against climate change and economic inequality, and promoting criminal justice reform, LGBTQ+ equality, Medicare for All, consumer protection, and voter registration and protection.

-In 2016, Michael Kapp ran for the DNC because nothing less than the future of our planet was at stake.
-According to polls, despite these large stakes, the Democratic Party did not engage a whole generation of voters: addressing un- and under-employment, eliminating college tuition and student loan debt, and building affordable housing and modern transportation systems.
-These values are progressive Democratic values, yet are minimized throughout our Party.
+In 2016, Michael Kapp ran for the DNC because the future of our planet was at stake.
+According to polls, despite the large stakes, the Democratic Party did not engage a whole generation of voters: addressing un- and under-employment, eliminating college tuition and student loan debt, and building affordable housing and modern transportation systems.
+These values are progressive Democratic values.
+In 2020, Michael ran for re-election to continue to fight for these values.

 What is the Democratic National Committee?

-The Democratic National Committee (DNC) is responsible for governing the Democratic Party, organizing the presidential nominating convention, and promoting the Party Platform.
+The Democratic National Committee (DNC) is responsible for governing the Democratic Party, organizing the presidential primary and National Convention, and promoting the Party Platform.
 There are only 20 elected DNC members from California.

-The Executive Board of the California Democratic Party consists of more than 300 Democratic leaders from around the state.
+The Executive Board of the California Democratic Party consists of 370 Democratic Party leaders from around the state.